PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 - Show proper message when no tasks available in this page
 - Almost all Columns are the same as the open tasks tab.
 Only difference are below:
   - Upcoming task don't have any status.
 So the status column is not available here.
-  - New column `Notification Date` shows the `Notification Date` of tasks
+  - `Notification Date` column shows notification date of the tasks.
-  - Sorting order: Tasks in this page are sorted in Ascending order of the notification date.
+  - **Sorting order**: Tasks in this page are sorted in Ascending order of the notification date.
 - The `New` and `Reopen` tags will not be shown in this tab
 - Other logic of the `Blue dot` and `Recurring icon`  is same as the current tab.
 - On hover, show hover effect and vertmore action at the right side.
-  - Vertmore action:  `View Task`, `Edit` & `Delete`
+  - Vertmore action:  `View Meeting`, `View Note`, `Edit`, `Change Priority` & `Delete`
-  - `View Task` action is applicable to meeting/notes task.
-On click, opens task view dialog.
+  - `View Meeting` action is applicable to meeting task `View Note`  action is applicable to notes task.
+On click, redirects user to that meeting/notes view page.
-  - `Edit` action is not applicable for the `Recurring task`.
-- On click of `Meeting/notes` task, redirects user to that meeting/notes view page.
+  - Shows star icon for `High Priority` & `Critical` priority tasks.
-- On click of `One-time` & `Recurring` task, open view dialog of that task.
+- On click of task, opens view dialog of that task.

 ### Scenarios of Browse Upcoming tasks